nais/doc/docs/auth/maskinporten/how-to/consume.md

         - name: "nav:some/other/scope"
 ```

+???+ warning "Maskinporten configuration changes are eventually consistent"

+    Changes to the Maskinporten configuration may take up to 15 minutes to propagate.

+    If you're experiencing issues with access to these scopes, wait a few minutes before trying again.

 The scopes themselves are defined and owned by the external API provider.
 The exact scope values must be exchanged out-of-band.

 {%- if tenant() == "nav" %}